zaphosting/docs/docs/webspace-dashboard.md

 ---
 id: webspace-dashboard
 title: "Webspace: Dashboard Overview"
-description: Information about the dashboard of a Webspace product from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of a Webspace product from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - webspace